cloud-maker-ai/Nebula/README.md

 Nebula
 =====

-Nebula is an open-source .NET Core data abstraction library backed by CosmosDb.
+Nebula is an open-source .NET Core data abstraction library backed by Cosmos DB.
 It was architected to streamline the storage of domain entities in a way that promotes solid domain driven design, provides versioned append-only operations and integrates seamlessly into microservice archiectures.

-Nebula leverages the speed and scailability of CosmosDb while significantly reducing it's cost limitations by logically separating data across shared throughput allocation.
-This unlocks the benefits of CosmosDb to projects with lower budgets and simplifies CosmosDb service operational complexity where price is not a factor.
+Nebula leverages the speed and scailability of Cosmos DB while significantly reducing it's cost limitations by logically separating data across shared throughput allocation.
+This unlocks the benefits of Cosmos DB to projects with lower budgets and simplifies Cosmos DB service operational complexity where price is not a factor.

 ## Get started